planetarysoftware/TSC/Lifecycle.md

 graduating from incubation are detailed in the section below.

-While a TL* is incubating it is assigned a mentor (or mentors) who is responsible for working with the project to adopt policies and gain the health and contributorship it will need in order to graduate from incubation.
+While a TL* is incubating it is assigned a mentor (or mentors) who is (are) responsible for working with the project to adopt policies and gain the health and contributorship it will need in order to graduate from incubation.
 The mentor (an individual or individuals that are appropriate to the scope of the TL*, but not necessarily members